 Passionate Child Custody Attorneys

-Physical Custody dictates where the child will live and his/her everyday care.
-It includes the amount of time one can physically spend with his/her child.
-Physical Custody judgments can be sole, primary, or joint custody.
-Sole custody means the child lives with one parent.
-This may be a necessary arrangement if there is physical or emotional abuse and/or neglect toward the child from one parent.
-Primary custody means that the child lives with one parent for the majority of the time.
-Joint custody, which is common in most Michigan cases, means the child equally shares time living with both parents.
+Physical Custody Where will your child live?
+What will be his/her everyday care arrangements?
+Physical custody will answer those questions.
+It includes the amount of time each parent can physically spend with his/her child.
+There are three physical-custody judgments: sole, primary, or joint custody.
+Sole custody means the child lives with only one parent.
+Sole-custody arrangements may be necessary if there is physical or emotional abuse and/or neglect toward the child from one parent.
+In a sole custody situation, the other parent may have visitation rights, which is determined by a judge.
+Primary custody means that the child lives with one parent most of the time.
+In Michigan, joint custody is the most common physical-custody arrangement.
+Sometimes joint custody is referred to as “shared custody.”
+It is the determination that the child equally shares time living with both parents.
+An example would be the child lives with one parent or the other on alternating weeks.

-Legal Custody refers to a parent’s right in making decisions for a child.
-These decisions can include the child’s health, education, religion, and general welfare.
-Legal custody also includes primary or joint custody arrangements.
-These arrangements are often determined by the court after reviewing each parent’s involvement in their child’s life.
-Sole legal custody would entail one parent being responsible for all decisions regarding the child’s life.
-Whereas, joint legal custody allows the parents to co-parent in regards to such decisions.
+Legal Custody refers to a parent’s right when making decisions for a child.
+These decisions can include a child’s health, education, religion, and general welfare.
+For instance, does a child attend public or religious school?
+Legal custody includes primary or joint custody arrangements of a child.
+Courts research and review each parents’ involvement in their child’s life.
+Sole legal custody makes one parent responsible for all decisions regarding his/her child’s life.
+Joint legal custody allows the parents to co-parent with regard to such decisions.